imageadhikari/Handwritten-Digit-Recognizer/README.md

 # MNIST
-Neural Network for Multiclass classification of handwritten digits in the MNIST dataset
+Neural Network for Multiclass classification of handwritten digits in the MNIST dataset.